-Here, out mission was different.
+Here, our mission was different.
 There would be no tent, and we’d protect part of the flank of the Battle Central.

 I think one of the most heartbreaking pieces of the war happened while we were conducting this sweep up patrol.
 We came across an area where some outfit had emptied out their refrigerators.
 Piles of food had been dumped and burnt.
 I remember rolls of hamburger, burnt and rotting in the sun.
 Bread now crawling with ants.
 There were eggs in the pile, their shells burnt and blackened, and I tried to remember the last time I’d eaten an egg.

-The good news was, we dug through the piles of food and salvaged a couple of bags of potatoes and some cooking oil.
+We dug through the piles of food and salvaged a couple of bags of potatoes and some cooking oil.
 That evening when we stopped, we cut up the potatoes, broke out the cooking gear, and made a campfire.
 We made french fries and that was our dinner.
-We had little salt, no ketchup, and the fires tasted like a slice of heaven.
-That day it was perfect to be a U.S. Army Soldier in the field.
+We had very little salt, no ketchup, and the fries tasted like a slice of heaven.
+It was a perfect day to be a U.S. Army Soldier in the field.

 As I mentioned, our mission had changed some by the time we hooked up with the Battle Central.
 Instead of an Access Control Tent, we were part of the muscle on the perimeter of Battle Central.
-As much as we like being with our Company, 1st Armored Division, Battle Central was our home away from home.
+As much as we liked being with our Company, the1st Armored Division, Battle Central was our home away from home.
 It meant hot meals, showers, and friends.

 It’s really too bad, I had some good friends there.
 One was a Sgt.
 Richard Mooney, Satellite Communications Expert.
 Another was a young lady who was a cook.
-She was a model, and together, we’d made some money.
+She was a model and together, we’d made some money in Germany doing photographs for sale ads.
 I’ve no pictures of either one of them, or for that matter, much around the Battle Central.
 But here’s a few photos.

-And we got caught up on much needed personal hygiene such as haircuts and the like.
+We also got caught up on much needed personal hygiene such as haircuts, showers, and the like.
 The only downside was that, once again, our mail had no idea where we were, and we waited patiently for that to catch up to us.

 This is the Battle Central–several expandable vans.
 When stopped, they pulled out the sides, linked them together, and it formed a mobile/office area to coordinate the battle.
 Each vehicle was stuffed with desks, radios, phones, and computers.